Hayes-Lab/Hayes-Lab.github.io/_pages/home.md

 </div>

-My research interests include determining how microglia infiltrate, pattern, and differentiate to their region-specific identity.
+The Hayes Lab is interested in determining how microglia infiltrate, pattern, and differentiate to their region-specific identity.
 Characterizing their developmental trajectory will highlight the regional and temporal susceptibility of various brain structures to developmental stressors.
 Furthermore, I aim to identify the regulatory mechanisms that control microglia activation through changes in microglia epigenetic and metabolic states which I found were both disturbed in response to prenatal immune stress.
 It is important to develop tools to control microglia reactivity which contributes to disease pathology of both developmental and neurodegenerative brain disorders.
 Altogether, my studies will provide a greater understanding of microglia activation to pinpoint windows of susceptibility to developmental stressors ultimately enabling the identification of novel targets for pharmacological intervention through manipulations of microglia.

 Find more details about the lab philosophy, ongoing projects, and list of publications.
 Find my teaching and mentorship experience here.